 Curve card app has limits set on how much you can spend and withdraw in a day, a month, or a year.
 These limits increase over time as you cultivate a “spending history” and pass Curve’s risk checks.

-- Curve Blue Plan limits.
+- Curve Blue Card limits.
 The free plan offers a daily spending limit of £2,000 in the UK and €2,400 in the Eurozone.
 The daily withdrawal limits are £200 in the UK and €240 in the Eurozone.

 - Curve Black and Curve Metal Plan limits.
 The limits are higher for the two card types.
 The daily Curve spending limit is £3, 750 and the Curve daily limit for withdrawal is £1,000.

 Curve Supported Countries

 Curve offers e-money services in 31 countries in the European Economic Area (EEA) including the United Kingdom, Italy, Belgium, France, Sweden, the Netherlands, Germany, etc. However Curve services are not available in the US but there are plans to expand there.
 Other countries where Curve services are not available and there are no known plans to expand its services are Australia and Canada.

 Curve Supported Currencies

 Curve supports cards in the following currencies: RON, NZD, GBP, JPY, PLN, SGD, CNY, EUR, BRL, AUD, INR, USD, HRK, RUB, NOK, HKD, ISK, ZAR, CAD, SEK, HUF, DKK, BGN, CHF, ILS, and CZK.
 If you select a currency not supported by Curve, your card will be charged in GBP.

 Is the Curve Card Safe?